2021-2022 Undergraduate & Graduate Catalog

 - Personal statement of career goals and background experiences, including an explanation of how this program will help achieve educational and professional objectives.

 - Written recommendations from at least two individuals who are in positions to attest to the applicant's successful completion of the program.

 - An official transcript from each undergraduate and graduate institution.

 - TOEFL test scores (Test of English as a Foreign Language), or IELTS (International English Language Testing System), or MELAB (Michigan English Language Assessment Battery) for applicants whose native language is not English.
 The following minimum scores are expected: TOEFL is 80, IELTS is 6.5, and MELAB is 77.

 Applications will not be reviewed until they are complete.
 Admissions may request additional information or request a personal interview.
 The Admission Committee is looking for evidence that a candidate will be successful if admitted into the program and considers each applicant as a whole student.

-The professional Master's in social innovation is accredited through the Higher Learning Commission
+The professional Master of Arts in social innovation is accredited through the Higher Learning Commission.

 The following program is available: